Do I need to know my DNP project topic before I apply?

-Students undertake a systematic investigation of a clinical or administration based problem selected by the student and supported by faculty.
+Students undertake a systematic investigation of a clinical or administration-based problem selected by the student and supported by faculty.
 The student will identify the problem to be addressed, review and critique pertinent literature, and implement and evaluate the project.
 The designed and approved project will be implemented and within a mentored and supervised clinical immersion experience.
-The project uses an evidence-based practice model and is systematically developed in consultation with the student’s doctorate of nursing practice and scholarly project committee who evaluates each step of the process (200 clinical hours).
+The project uses an evidence-based practice model and is systematically developed in consultation with the student’s Doctor of Nursing Practice and scholarly project chair who evaluates each step of the process (200 clinical hours).